aelzeiny/database-notes/readme.md

 **Partition Tolerance** - Horizontal scaling, by adding or subtracting more physical partitions, does not cripple the system.
 This is what people talk about most when they bring up 'web-scale' and 'sharding'.

+* *Note*: For more information, take a peak at [Robert Greiner's article on the CAP Theorem](http://robertgreiner.com/2014/08/cap-theorem-revisited/)

 Once upon a time the CAP theorem was proposed as a standard for choosing databases.
 The basic premise was that you can only pick two from the three
 DB properties, and there was no such thing as a perfect solution.
 SQL traded 'P' for 'C' and 'A', and NoSQL technologies were each either trading 'C' or 'A' to get 'P' back.